exercism/v3/languages/csharp/reference/README.md

 This also indicates that for example `strings-basic` does **not** teach using custom formatting strings and that `numbers-basic` does **not** teach about checked/unchecked arithmetic.

-## Reference docs

-Reference docs are written to help explain a particular C# concept to a student when no appropriate online document can be found.
-They will be used when creating exercises and as references in exercise documentation.

-The following reference docs have been written:

-- [Assemblies][assemblies]
-- [Code style][code_style]
-- [Memory allocation][memory_allocation]

-The following reference docs should be written:

-- Reference doc on difference between `static readonly` and `const`
-- Naming conventions

 [anonymous_functions]: ../../../reference/concepts/anonymous_functions.md
 [array]: ../../../reference/types/array.md
-[assemblies]: ../../../reference/tooling/dotnet-assemblies.md
 [bool]: ../../../reference/types/boolean.md
 [char]: ../../../reference/types/char.md
 [class]: ../../../reference/types/class.md
 [classes]: ../../../reference/concepts/classes.md
-[code_style]: ./code_style.md
 [composition]: ../../../reference/concepts/composition.md
 [conditionals]: ../../../reference/concepts/conditionals.md
 [encapsulation]: ../../../reference/concepts/encapsulation.md